-Could you be an Open Spaces Society volunteer?
+Could you be an Open Spaces Society local correspondent?

 Are you passionate about the open spaces local to you?
 Would you like to help your community to protect them?
 Do you have a little time on your hands and the energy and enthusiasm to give back to your community?
-Why not become an Open Spaces Society volunteer?
+Why not become an Open Spaces Society local correspondent?

-Volunteers are the lifeblood of our society and the first line of defence when it comes to protecting the public paths, village greens, commons and open spaces people love.
+Most importantly, local correspondents are the first line of defence when it comes to protecting the public paths, village greens, commons and open spaces that people love.